The History Of Birmingham

 In 16th and 17th Century

-During the 16th century, Birmingham expanded rapidly.
+During the 16th century, the centre of Birmingham expanded rapidly.
 In the Middle Ages there was just one fair but by the early 16th century there were 2 fairs.
 Furthermore, by the middle of the century, there were 3 markets.
 The corn market, the Welsh market and the English market.
 Apart from this, the newer industry of metalworking was fast taking over.
 In the middle of the 16th century, a grammar school was founded in Birmingham.

 In 18th Century